 A: From oil changes to engine replacements, these automotive experts, nationwide, are trained to care for your vehicle’s special needs, undergoing 1 million hours of instruction annually.
 They use the latest and most advanced diagnostic equipment available.
 Both ACDelco and Genuine GM Parts are tested for performance and reliability.
 So no matter what kind of vehicle you own, trust it to the Certified Service technicians at your Buick dealer.

-Q: How can I ensure I’m having my vehicle maintenance performed at the right time?
+Q: How can I be sure I’m having my vehicle maintenance performed at the right time?

 Q: What do I need to do when my “Change Engine Oil Soon” message displays?

-Q: I have a 2011 Buick, when should I get my tires rotated?
+Q: I have a 2011 or newer Buick; when should I get my tires rotated?

 A: Beginning with the 2011 model year, owners of Buick vehicles are advised to see their dealer for a tire rotation every 7,500 miles as part of a newly revised maintenance schedule.

-A: Because each tire on a vehicle performs a different task, they wear at different rates.
-Regular rotations allow tires to wear evenly, maximizing tire life, and allowing tires to be replaced in sets of four, which is preferable.
+A: Each tire on a vehicle performs a different task, causing them to wear at different rates.
+Regular tire rotation allows tires to wear evenly, maximizing tire life, and allowing tires to be replaced in sets of four, which is preferable.